-In Absorb 5, the LMS uses Coordinated Universal Time (UTC) to record date and time stamps for events such as certifications and course completions.
-Within the learner and admin UI, the time is then converted according to the time zone as set on the local machine of the user.
-There are a number of places where time zone considerations should be made when viewing reports, and choosing settings for ILCs and Contests.
+Absorb LMS uses Coordinated Universal Time (UTC) to record date and time stamps for events such as certifications and course completions.
+In the learner and admin UI, the time is then converted according to the time zone as set on the local machine of the user.
+There are a number of places where time zone considerations should be made when viewing reports, and choosing settings for ILCs.
 We have listed how UTC time recording works for a variety of scenarios below.

 When a user receives a certificate for the completion of a course at 10:00 PM PST on a Sunday, January 10th, Absorb records the time as 6:00 AM UTC on Monday January 11th.
-When an admin that has their computer or device set to an Eastern time zone, instead of seeing a completion date and time for January 10th at 10 PM, the completion date will instead read January 11th at 1:00 AM EST. This is due to the conversion of the UTC time and date stamp properly converted to the local machine time.
+When an admin that has their computer or device set to an Eastern time zone, instead of seeing a completion date and time for January 10th at 10 PM, the completion date will instead read January 11th at 1:00 AM EST. This is due to the conversion of the UTC time and the conversion of the date stamp to the local machine time.

 ILC ICS Files